-Dame Kelly Holmes MBE Joins LIBRA in the Battle Against Blood Cancers
+Dame Kelly Holmes MBE Supports LIBRA in the Battle Against Blood Cancers

-Olympic athlete Dame Kelly Holmes MBE has taken up the role of ambassador for The Lions International Blood Research Appeal (LIBRA) as she campaigns to raise awareness of blood cancer after losing her mother to myeloma.
+Olympic athlete Dame Kelly Holmes MBE is a proud supporter of The Lions International Blood Research Appeal (LIBRA) as she campaigns to raise awareness of blood cancer after losing her mother to myeloma.

 The blood tests came back with an abnormality and so they sent Pam for a bone marrow biopsy, which later confirmed she had multiple myeloma.

 Kelly’s mum and family were extremely shocked as they had never heard of myeloma, and they were upset to discover unfortunately, myeloma is currently an incurable (terminal) cancer.
 However, the consultant reassured them that there were plenty of different treatment options.

 Treatments for myeloma can be very effective at controlling the disease, reducing symptoms and improving quality of life.
 Pam stayed positive through her initial chemotherapy cycle and when it relapsed she remained positive as there were still mainly options available and that kept everyone’s hopes high.